dillera/atari800/FUJINET_README.md

    ./atari800
    ```

-The emulator will automatically attempt to connect to the NetSIO Hub on localhost port 9997.
+The FujiNet-PC will automatically attempt to connect to the emulator on localhost port 9997.

 ### Configuration

-The default configuration connects to the NetSIO Hub on `localhost:9997`.
+The default configuration registers a UDP listener on `localhost:9997`.
 This can be changed in the emulator's configuration file.

 ## Troubleshooting

 If you encounter issues with the FujiNet connection:

-1. Verify the NetSIO Hub is running
+1. Verify the FujiNet PC is running
 2. Check if any firewall is blocking UDP port 9997
 3. Enable debug output with `-DDEBUG_FUJINET` to see detailed logs